snubwoody/agape-rs/README.md

 - [ ] Scrolling

 ## License
-This project is dual-licensed under either the Apache license or MIT license at your choice.
+This project is dual-licensed under either
+- Apache License, Version 2.0
+- MIT License

+at your choice.